cristianbuse/VBA-FastDictionary/Implementation.md

 Each instance of this Dictionary uses a fake array of ```Collection``` type (one element) which is set to read the single fake Scripting.Dictionary instance from the default/predeclared Dictionary instance.
 Also there is a fake array of type ```Long``` (two elements) which allows each Dictionary instance to read/write compare mode and locale ID into the single fake instance.
 See the ```Private Type Hasher``` struct and the ```InitHasher``` method.

+## Metadata

+As briefly mentioned in the [Hashing](#hashing) section, all hash values are combined with data type metadata in the upper bits of the hash with the goal of minimizing comparisons and ultimately being more efficient.

+To be continued...

-### Rehashing and Metadata
+## Rehashing

+As briefly mentioned in the [Hashing](#hashing) section, there is no rehashing in the real sense of the word.
+Instead, all hash values are stored along with the key.
+Still, the method called when the hash table needs to grow is named [```Rehash```](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L415-L443) because most people are familiar with the concept.

-The goal for this Dictionary was to efficiently adapt the hash table size to any number of key-item pairs.
-To achieve this goal, the following decisions were made:
+By avoiding to rehash the actual keys, this Dictionary can adapt efficiently the hash table size to any number of key-item pairs.
+This approach required 'subhashing'
-- all hash values are stored (until key is removed or replaced).
-This requires that the hashes have a good distribution and do not rely on the hash table size

 - all hash values are combined with data type metadata in the upper bits of the hash so that when comparing hash values we are comparing types in the same instruction
 - sub-hash values are computed based on the full hash and the current hash table size.
-These are the ones used to find the correct hash group/bucket and also the position within the group

-There is no rehashing in the real sense of the word.
-Still, the method called when the hash table needs to grow is named [```Rehash```](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L415-L443).
-The sub-hashes are the only parts being recomputed, based on the full hash, when the hash table needs to grow in size.
+These are the ones used to find the correct hash group/bucket and also the position within the group and the only parts being recomputed, based on the full hash, when the hash table needs to grow in size.
+- the only place to do the hash is in the ```GetIndex``` method.
+This is to avoid any extra function call/stack frame required if having a separate method

 To be continued...